 - New England Association of Schools and Colleges (NEASC)

-- Commission on Colleges for the Southern Association of Colleges and Schools (SACS)
+- Southern Association of Colleges and Schools Commission on Colleges for the (SACSCOC)

 Each agency has its own process, but accreditation typically consists of a thorough application, self-study, and site visit by the accrediting agency.
 Typical criteria used in the program-approval process are curriculum standards, quality of facilities, program finance management, availability of institutional resources, and student outcome measures.